microsoft/DMF/Dmf/Modules.Library/Dmf_ThreadedBufferQueue.md

 EvtThreadedBufferQueuePre | This function performs work on behalf of the Client before this Module's main ThreadedBufferQueue function executes.
 EvtThreadedBufferQueueWork | This function performs work on behalf of the Client when this Module determines there is work to be done.
 EvtThreadedBufferQueuePost | This function performs work on behalf of the Client after this Module's main ThreadedBufferQueue function executes.
+EvtThreadedBufferQueueReuseCleanup | The Client may register this callback to do any cleanup needed before the buffer is being flushed / reused.

 -----------------------------------------------------------------------------------------------------------------------------------